B612-Asteroid-Institute/mpcq/docs/source/bigquery_dataset.rst

 This scale enables powerful analyses but also means that full table scans can quickly consume significant query resources.
 Understanding these numbers is crucial for:

-1. **Query Performance**: The large row count means indexes and query optimization are essential
+- **Query Performance**: The large row count means indexes and query optimization are essential
-2. **Cost Management**: Scanning the full observations table processes ~181 GB of data (~$0.90 at standard pricing).
+- **Cost Management**: Scanning the full observations table processes ~181 GB of data (~$0.90 at standard pricing).
 However, you rarely need all columns.
-3. **Time Travel**: The system maintains ~383 GB of time travel data for point-in-time analysis

 Dataset Access
 ------------